camhayes/learningObjectFinal/README.md

 You have two resources available to you.

-1. The Quick Start Guide included with each download.
+1. [The Quick Start Guide wiki page](https://github.com/fscjCEL/learningObjectFinal/wiki).
+A copy of the file is also included with each download.
 (Look for the "quick-start-guide.md" located in the root directory.)

 2. The [Learning Object Demo](http://cel.fscj.edu/LO-dev/CEL-LO-mark2-demo-SME/index.html) -   All of the tested features, and layout examples are located inside the demo.
 Examine the page's source for any examples you might need.